 If you want a fast and effective learning experience to set you on the path of success, it’s important that you find the best teachers and lessons that are out there.
 It might be worth trying a variety of different ones to further enhance your skills as the days in quarantine go by.

 If you’re looking for a little advice, you may want to check out our review on the Guitar Tricks program.
-The course itself could be a great way to learn guitar, so it might be worth taking a closer look at what we have to say if you’re interested.9 Ways to Streamline Remote Music Collaboration
+The course itself could be a great way to learn guitar, so it might be worth taking a closer look at what we have to say if you’re interested.

 With social distancing becoming the new normal, it should not keep you from writing and producing music with fellow musicians.
 The internet has made it easier than ever to make a remote music collaboration with another artist or producer.
 Even though traditional recording studios have been pretty quiet the past few months, the pandemic has caused a home-studio boom and artists are still making new singles and records.

-Converted bedrooms and living-room studios have provided artists with a creative outlet for their cabin fever.
+Many musicians around the globe have set up a home studio as a creative outlet for their cabin fever.
 But, working in solitude each day can become exhausting if you’re used to teaming up with others in a studio environment.
 Thanks to technology, working on a musical project in collaboration with another individual has never been easier.
 Here are nine tips that will help you streamline your next remote music collaboration.

 1. Have a Rock-Solid Plan

 “If you fail to plan, you’re planning to fail!” – Benjamin Franklin

 Creating a rock-solid plan will help you execute your collaborative project.
 There’s a good chance that you will have some sort of preexisting relationship with whoever you collaborate with.
 Take time to chat about the project and share ideas about how you’ll complete the project.
 It’s helpful to establish an open line of communication for when more questions arise.